Evolution of the Internet

 The web is constantly evolving, which means sites that were once major players quickly fade into the ether.
 We saw another example of this evolutionary process this week with one of the major online directories.
 Yes, the iconic Yahoo Directory is going to bite the dust in a stunning bit of web news.
-Once considered a must link for those hoping to rank high in the search engine results, the value of such directories has faded and apparently so has Yahoo’s interest in maintaining the directory.
+Once considered a must link for those hoping to rank high in the search engine results, the value of such directories faded and apparently so has Yahoo’s interest in maintaining one.
 Now if only someone would do something about DMOZ.

 Another week, another challenger to Facebook?
 Of course.
 This time “Ello” is the platform in question.
 The site is invite-only at the moment, but it essentially promises to “be like Facebook,” but without all the privacy problems and ads.
 Will Ello become the next big thing?
 Difficult to say, but the site is off to a rough structural start.
 The domain for the site is https://ello.co.
 Use the “.com” equivalent, and you end up at a corporate website for a dietary supplements company!

 Finally, Google is rolling out a new Panda update.
 This one is supposedly going to help small businesses.
 What?
 Major brands not listed in every position of the top 10 for every major keyword?
 Could it be?
 A check of the rankings shows things still appear pretty much the same at this time.

 In sensational celebrity web news, yet more nude photos of celebrities hit the web this week.
 Jennifer Lawrence, Cara Delevingne, and Anna Kendrick were the ladies of interest.
 The photos consist of selfies, which begs the question of why their legal counsel is not serving takedown requests on the sites publishing the images?
 The unauthorized use of these photos is not a difficult legal issue to deal with so long as the pictures are selfies.
 Read more here.